 Another striking designer outlet is the enormous Market Hill, a series of recently built metal hangers housing oversized furniture, architectural artifacts, sculpture befitting a huge garden and accessories like mirrors and vases you might find in a hotel lobby.
 I considered getting a seven-foot-tall, $99 willow wood pitchfork as a coat rack but could not think of a way to ship it home.

-Round Top is known worldwide for its Antique Weekends that take place in October and late-March/early April.
-During these weeks, every shop opens and hundreds of vendors from around the world come in to trade.
+Round Top is known worldwide for its three Antique Weeks that take place in winter, spring and fall.
+The dates are Jan.
+21-22, Mar.
+28-Apr 2 and Oct.
+24-29 in 2022.
+During these weeks, every shop shows off their best antiques or features collectibles — even the bakeries.
+Meet hundreds of vendors from around the world who come in to trade.
 If you’ve ever been to the Brimfield Antiques Market in Massachusetts, you’ll appreciate that the Aspen of Texas is also known as the Brimfield of the West.

 Summer Weekends in Round Top, Texas